-- Reading this, many people will feel they aren’t guilty of falling into these traps because they have good intentions.
-Read with the understanding that our best intentions don’t always lead to positive responses and know that we are all capable of human error when dealing with folks who may be hurting or traumatized.
+- This content can cause people to feel they aren’t guilty of falling into these traps because they have good intentions.
+Read with the understanding that our best intentions don’t always lead to positive responses.
+We are all capable of human error when dealing with folks who may be hurting or traumatized.

-- This isn’t going to be easy to implement and it’s likely you will make mistakes.
+- This process isn’t going to be easy to implement and it’s likely you will make mistakes.

 - Lastly, keep the conversation going.
 This document is only intended to be a starting point.
 Good luck on your journey!

-- Mind your role in oppression: Hardship and difficult situations can happen to anyone but oppression compounds the difficulties of the human condition.
+Hardship and difficult situations can happen to anyone.
+Oppression compounds the difficulties of the human condition.
 Most of us have privilege or the capacity to perpetuate systemic oppression.
 Here are some of the categories of people who carry privilege that can shift the way they see others:

 - Having a college degree, steady income, have a white collar job or any full time job

 - Benefiting from being able bodied